Jarsa-dev/operating-unit/stock_account_operating_unit/README.rst

 operating unit you can specify at company level that operating units should be self-balanced, and then indicate a self-balancing clearing account.

-* Create an account for "Inter-OU Clearing" of type Regular.
+#.
+Create an account for "Inter-OU Clearing" of type Regular.
-* Go to *Settings / Companies / Configuration* and:
+#.
+Go to *Settings / Companies / Configuration* and:

-   ** Set the "Operating Units are self-balanced" checkbox ** Set the "Inter-OU Clearing"  account in "Inter-operating unit clearing account" field.
+   * Set the "Operating Units are self-balanced" checkbox.

+   * Set the "Inter-OU Clearing"  account in "Inter-operating unit clearing account" field.

-* Assign Operating Unit in Accounts.
+#.
+Assign Operating Unit in Accounts.

 Usage